How to design quantum-jump trajectories via distinct master equation representations: Introduction

 The rest of the paper is organized as follows.
-In Sec.~\ref{sec:qju}, we present the notation and the general notions of quantum-jump unravellings that will be used throughout the paper.
+In Sec.~\ref{sec:qju}, we present the notation and the general notions of quantum-jump unravellings that will be used throughout the paper, along with a detailed description of the continuous-measurement scheme associated with ROQJ unravelings.
 In Sec.~\ref{sec:aco}, we introduce a whole class of rate-operator unravelings, which interpolates between MCWF and ROQJ and allows for a rather versatile control of the resulting trajectories.
 The positivity of such unravelings is discussed in Sec.~\ref{sec:pos}, where we prove that it is guaranteed by dissipativity of the dynamics.
 Sec.~\ref{sec:ex} is devoted to an extended analysis of a case study, a two-level system dynamics where CP-divisibility is broken at any time, for which we compare the descriptions obtained via different ROQJ unravelings.
 Finally, the conclusions of our work are discussed in Sec.~\ref{sec:con}.